 When you are in an abusive relationship, many people who are aware of the abuse will encourage you to leave the relationship.
-However, many people who are in abusive situations may not have the strength, finances or resources, esteem, or even the desire to make that move.
-There are many reasons someone may not leave an abusive situation… an abuser has a tendency to erode at the victims’ perspective of themselves and the situation, making them doubt their own thoughts, feelings and abilities; which leaves them feeling isolated, ashamed, helpless, hopeless and even stuck.
-They may love the abuser and hope that if they could just do everything perfectly and make the other happy, that their situation and the relationship will improve.
+However, those who are in abusive situations may not have the strength, finances/resources, esteem, or even the desire to make that move.
+There are many reasons someone may not leave an abusive situation.
+But mostly, an abuser has a tendency to erode at the victims’ perspective of themselves and the situation.
+They learn to doubt their own thoughts, feelings, and abilities, which leaves them feeling isolated, ashamed, helpless, hopeless and even stuck.
+They may love the abuser and hope that if they could do everything perfectly and make them happy, that their situation and the relationship will improve.
 Being in an abusive relationship can be scary and the victim may fear the consequences from the abuser if they attempt to leave.
-Some may even deny the extent of the abuse; therefore making excuses for the abuser, minimize the effects of the situation or not fully understand that they are in fact being abused.
+Some may even deny the extent of the abuse: making excuses for the abuser, minimizing the effects of the situation or not even fully understand that they are in fact being abused.

 The purpose of this article is to raise awareness with those who may struggle with bullying, control or abuse.
-Even though they can not control those who abuse and may remain in such situations, my hope is to help them find their own inner strength and worth in order to be able to make healthier decisions for themselves and their life.
+Even though they can not control those who abuse and may remain in such situations, my hope is to help them find their own inner strength and worth so they may be able to make healthier decisions for themselves and their life.

-Even though bullying and abuse is usually the result of one person’s behavior to control another, many people who end up in repetitive relationships where abuse, manipulation and control exists tend to take on certain behaviors that contribute to their role as a victim and that tends to feed into the cycles of abuse.
-I am in no way stating that abuse victims purposely seek being mistreated, because I know that they do not.
+Even though bullying and abuse is usually the result of one person’s behavior to control another.
+Many people who end up in repetitive relationships where abuse, manipulation, and control exist tend to take on certain behaviors that contribute to their role that tends to feed into the cycles of abuse.
+I am in no way stating that abuse victims purposely seek being mistreated because I know that they do not.
 In fact, they often desperately seek affection and approval from others and may make extreme sacrifices and choices in their attempt to gain such.
-Yet, nobody deserves to be treated by someone that they love in any hurtful manner.
+Nobody deserves to be treated by someone that they love in any hurtful manner.

 However, abuse victims do tend to take on certain behaviors that set them up as targets for abuse and as the saying goes “it takes two to tango.”
 Have you ever noticed that arguments with some people often form the exact same cycle?
-They say something, you respond to it in a certain way, and they respond back in a certain way… and every argument turns out the same with no further resolve or progress.
-Abusive cycles are the same way they function on similar actions and reactions.
-However, if you refuse to contribute to these cycles or learn different responses, the outcome will also be different.
+They say something, you respond to it in a certain way, and they respond back in a certain way.
+Every argument ends the same with no further resolve or progress.
+Abusive cycles are the same way.
+They also function in similar actions and reactions.
+However, if you recognize these cycles and learn different responses, the outcome will also be different.
 The trick is figuring out what steps serve to diffuse these cycles rather than serve to further fuel them.
-If you or someone you know suffers from domestic violence, here are some suggestions that may serve to help change the cycle of abuse and help them regain personal power in their life.
+If you or someone you know suffers from domestic violence, here are some suggestions that may serve to help change the cycle of abuse and help them regain some personal power in their life.

 Recognize the many forms of abuse.

-They act out in behaviors that deny your feelings and neglect you of your emotional and physical needs.
-They blame you for their own faulty behaviors that result in their mistakes or abusive actions.
-They use methods, such as limiting funds or transportation, or hold you back from interacting with others that serve to limit and control your choices in life.
-Then there is the abuse that is more subtle, as they twist and use words that leave you confused about what they really meant by that, but that leave you feeling hurt and devalued.
+They tend to deny your feelings and neglect you of your emotional and physical needs.
+They make you feel responsible for their behaviors that result in mistakes or abusive actions.
+They use methods, such as limiting funds or transportation or hold you back from interacting with others that serve to limit and control your choices.
+Then there is the abuse that is more subtle, as they twist and use words that leave you confused about what they really meant by that.
+But those words serve to leave you feeling hurt and devalued.
 Whatever tactics an abuser may use, the results are the same, after interacting with someone who is abusive you will feel worse about yourself; hurt or upset; doubt your own feelings, needs and perspectives; feel obligated to do things the way they see fit, and feel insignificant to those who treat you in this manner.

 Learn to respect yourself and override those self doubts.

 I have learned that if you don’t respect yourself, others will pick up on that and disrespect you as well.
-If you do not have and express respect for yourself, then you have made yourself both the victim and the perpetrator of emotional self abuse.
 It is tough to accept, but really important to understand that we do tend to teach people how to treat us through the behaviors we emanate about ourselves.
-If we doubt ourselves and our feelings, put ourselves down, and trust others before us, others will see that lack of self esteem.
 Someone who lacks emotional value for their self is more apt to become an easy target for manipulation and control.
 If we are willing to place pleasing others above caring for ourselves (emotionally, physically, financially, etc), we set ourselves up to be taken advantage of.
-It is important to overcome such self defeating habits that set us up as victims and to have healthy boundaries in place for ourselves.
-This leads us to our next two steps.
+It is important to overcome such self-defeating habits that set us up as victims and to have healthy boundaries in place for ourselves.
+This leads us to the next two steps.

 Place healthy boundaries on what you’ll accept from others.

-At the very least, you have the right to say, “That is not okay with me and I don’t appreciate this behavior” when others attempt cross that line.
-Try this on small matters at first, and then as it becomes more comfortable for you, slowly work up to bigger issues.
+At the very least, you have the right to say, “That is not okay with me and I don’t appreciate this behavior” when others attempt to cross that line.
+Try this with small matters at first, and then as it becomes more comfortable, slowly work up to bigger issues.
 Consider what the consequence will be if someone crosses your boundaries.
-Maybe the consequence will be that you choose to leave them or the situation at that moment.
+Maybe the consequence will be that you choose to take time out from them or the situation.
 Find a consequence that works for you, that is safe for you and that you will follow through with.
 Do not make threats that you can’t follow through with as this will just set you up for bigger problems.

 Have limits on what you will do for others.

-Let go of the idea that you have to do every single thing that everyone asks of you; that you have to wear yourself into the ground until you’ve literally expended all you have to give and more.
-When you feel obligated to others in this manner, it is usually because of the fear to say no; a fear that you might upset others, or have to deal with their negativity or possibly even lose a relationship with them.
-You may actually want to seem useful or accommodating to them, but find yourself doing more than you can handle.
-When you constantly give in to all of their requests, no matter how unreasonable or unacceptable they may be to you, you are setting yourself up to be taken for granted and to be controlled by your own fears as well as the demands of others.
+Let go of the idea that you have to do every single thing that everyone asks of you.
+You don't have to completely deplete yourself and still give more.
+When you feel obligated to others in this manner, it is usually because of the fear to say no; a fear that you might upset others, deal with the negative backlash, or possibly even lose a relationship with them.
+You may want to seem useful or accommodating to them, yet find yourself doing more than you can handle.
+When you constantly give in to all of their requests, no matter how unreasonable or unacceptable they may be to you, you are setting yourself up to be taken for granted.
+You are being controlled by your own fears as well as the demands of others.
 By setting limits on what you will do, even small limits at first, you soon find out who genuinely cares about you and your well-being and who’s just trying to use you up until you no longer serve their purposes.
-The way that people treat you shows their overall perception of you.
+The way that people treat you shows their overall perception and affection of you.
 People who genuinely care will respect your limitations to their requests.
-Stop setting yourself up to be a victim by refusing to accept what is unacceptable.
-Let those who are just out to use you walk away, especially if they walk away mad.

 Realize your true worth.